 San Diego & Beer

 San Diego is The Craft Beer Capital of America.
-San Diego county is home to over 100 licensed craft breweries and brewpubs.
+There are over 100 licensed craft breweries and brewpubs in San Diego county.
 Its beer culture is a draw for tourism, particularly during major festivals such as San Diego Beer Week and the San Diego International Beer Competition.
 San Diego County breweries like AleSmith Brewing Company, Stone Brewing Co., Green Flash Brewing Company, and Ballast Point are consistently rated among the top breweries in the world.

 San Diego & Mexican Food

 Ok, nothing beats mexican food in Mexico, but San Diego probably boasts the best Mexican Food in the country and it’s available 24 hours a day on almost every corner.
 You will find Taco Tuesday signs all over the city and this is the perfect opportunity to try out cheap and delicious tacos!

 San Diego & Traffic